ChipioIndustries/rapscallion/README.md

 ## Constructor

-A constructor is provided to allow for multiple Rapscallion instances with different configuations.
+A constructor is provided to allow for multiple Rapscallion instances with different configurations.

 `Rapscallion Rapscallion.new([table config])`